 Our toddlers love when we have a little scavenger hunt as we walk.
 Grab a clipboard and tie a pencil or crayon to the clip, so it won’t get lost.
 Print out one of our simple nature scavenger hunts by season, and have your toddler look for things around them.
 Allow them to take time and watch insects, or even collect leaves.
 Nature Walks and scavenger hunts are one of our favorite toddler adventures.
 One nature scavenger hunt printable that we like is from Parents.
 This one is for Fall.
 They also have one for Winter, Spring, and Summer.

 Here are some of our favorite places for nature “walks” throughout Utah.
 Some of these are hikes, and others are parks with little nature trails.
-For a list of all our favorite hikes, click here.
+For a list of 24 Awesome Toddler hikes, check out this post.

 Adventures at Home: